-During Norwegian’s latest sale, Mihir and I were presented with a traveller’s nightmare: Too many destinations to choose from!
-After a quick glance at our work schedules we narrowed it down to only two destinations, Prague vs. Budapest.
+During Norwegian’s latest sale, Mihir and I were presented with a traveler’s nightmare: Too many destinations to choose from!
+After a quick glance at our work schedules we narrowed it down to only two destinations, Prague vs Budapest.
 But how to choose?
 After raking our brains for a couple of hours we came to the conclusion that we simply couldn’t pick just one and went ahead and booked both flights.

 Seeing as neither of us had been to either city, we didn’t quite know what to expect.
 Naturally we did our due diligence and read every blog post and watched every vlog on both destinations since the invention of the internet.
 In the end our brains were about to burst with information so we purged ourselves of all preconceived notions and decided to visit both cities with an open mind.